 This course offers a traditional look at the systems life cycle process.
 Modeling and charting will be included.
 The tools and methodology applied by the systems analyst will be studied.
-The course covers an overview of the system life cycle, UML Diagrams, feasibility analysis, project management, HCl and the golden rules of user interface design.
-Prerequisite: BITM 300, Equivalent to COSC 341, CCEE 310.
+The course covers an overview of the system life cycle, UML Diagrams, feasibility analysis, project management, HCI and the golden rules of user interface design.
+Prerequisite: BITM 300, Equivalent to COSC 341, CCEE 510.

-BITM 355 Networking

-An introduction to the field of data communications and networking, covering networking hardware/operating system concepts, modem, WAN, and LAN standards and protocols.
+BITM 355 Networking 3(2,2) on to the field of data communications and netw ardware/operating system concepts, modem, WAN, an 5, 5 and protocols .
 Prerequisite: Junior Standing; Equivalent to COSC 360, CCEE 454.

-BITM 401 Web Programming

-This course teaches students how to develop and implement web-based program with emphasis on interface programming.
-It introduces students to the web development and to different client side languages and styles needed to develop adequate and responsive websites.
-The course covers HTML5, CSS3, JavaScript/jQuery and responsive design.
-Prerequisite: BITM 310; Equivalent to COSC 333, CCEE 411.
+BITM 401 Web Programming 3(3,1) eaches students how to develop and implement web-ba interface programming.
+It introduces students to the v and to differe ent client side languages and styles needed to develo op adequate and vebsites.
+The course covers HTML5, CSS3, JavaS esign.
+Prerequisite: BITM 310; Equivalent to COSC 3

-This course provides the students the necessary skills to manage their business projects using effective techniques in leading, organizing, scheduling, and controlling the tasks contributing to the project goals.
-Topics include selection and statement of work of projects; skills of project managers and task break down structure, PERT/CPM scheduling and budgeting.
-Prerequisite: Junior Standing.
+BMGT 300 Project Management 3(3,0) provides the students the necessary skills to manag projects using g effective techniques in leading, organizing, scheduling g, and controlling the tasks con tributing to the project goals.
+Topics include selection and statement of work of pro jects; skills of project managers and task break down structure, PERT/CPM s cheduling and budgeting.
+Prerequisite: Junior Standir na.